-You may also notice that you develop uncomfortable symptoms when it has been a while since you drank or used opioids.
+You may also notice that you develop uncomfortable symptoms after a while since you drank or used opioids.
 These symptoms are known as withdrawal.
 Withdrawal occurs when your body is off balance and trying to reset itself.
 Your body becomes so used to having the substance around that it no longer knows how to cope in a drug-free state.
 As a result, you may experience nausea, vomiting, abdominal pain, sweating, diarrhea, and other symptoms.
 Withdrawal is uncomfortable, and it can even be dangerous.
 In severe cases, patients develop strokes, seizures, or even die during withdrawal.

 Medically Assisted Detoxification